-In this context, Jesus did not allow this man to follow him to the other side of the Sea of Galilee because He wanted the man to testify in that region.
-He wanted that man to be a testimony to be his own city.
+In this context, Jesus did not allow this man to follow him to the other side of the Galilean Sea because He wanted the man to testify in that region.
+He wanted that man to be a testimony for his own city.

 As you can see the people of the region did not like Jesus.
 They told him to leave.
-Most likely because they lost all their pigs because of Him.
+Most likely because they lost all their pigs due to the exorcism.
 Maybe they thought Jesus was the head demon because the once demonized man was bowing to him.

 Either way, the people did not appreciate what Jesus had done for one of their own since it was at the expense of their pigs.
 But Jesus left that man there to tell them that there is more to life than pigs.